 Then, I discovered Smile Direct Club.
 Smile Direct Club, or SDC, is a service that creates custom clear aligners for you with the help of their orthodontist consultants, and treats you at home.
 No office visits needed, your entire treatment is delivered through the mail to your front door.
 They 3D-print their aligners using cutting edge technology to cut costs for you, making this the most convenient and affordable way to straighten your smile.
 It’s designed for mild to moderate imperfections, like gaps or slight crowding.
 It’s also a great choice if you’ve previously had braces, but never wore your retainers and experienced a shift backwards.

-Smile Direct Club costs a flat fee of $1700 no matter what your treatment looks like.
+Smile Direct Club costs a flat fee of $1850 no matter what your treatment looks like.
 There is also a monthly payment option of $80 over a 2-year period with a down payment of $250.
-The impression kit in the beginning is not included in this fee, and costs a separate $95– however, you can get $20 off the evaluation by using my link and entering the code AFF20.
+The impression kit in the beginning is not included in this fee, and costs a separate $95– however, you can get 50% off the evaluation by using my link and entering the code SLASHEDBEAUTY.
 Also, if they deem you an unfit candidate for the service, they’ll refund you in full for the assessment.
 After your treatment, retainers will cost you another $99.
 Considering most Invisalign plans run an average of $5,000-$10,000, this service is a must-try for anyone wanting to perfect their smile.